ethanjli/linear-position-control/hosts/pipettor/README.md

 ### pipettor_gui

-This module provides a Tkinter graphical interface for the user to choose target positions.
+This module provides a Tkinter graphical user interface for the user to choose target positions.
 The interface features a **Target Position** slider to choose a target position for the pipettor; when the user has chosen a target position, they can press the **Go and Hold** button to send this new target position to the pipettor.
 Alternately, the user can toggle the **Follow Continuously** button; when button is this active, the pipettor moves in real time as the user drags the **Target Position** slider.
 The interface has a status bar at the bottom to show messages about what the pipettor is doing.
 This module should be run as a script (e.g. `python3 pipettor_gui.py`); to quit the script, close the window or press the **Quit** button.

 ### batch_demo